zahias/advising/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The dashboard features a modern, accessible design with WCAG AA compliant colors, keyboard navigation, and mobile responsiveness.
-It uses a simple dropdown for student selection, a stepwise accordion-style data upload interface with inline validation, and a unified notification system with persistent and toast-style messages.
+Before accessing any functionality, users must select or create an advising period via a mandatory selection gate.
+The dashboard uses a simple dropdown for student selection, a stepwise accordion-style data upload interface with inline validation, and a unified notification system with persistent and toast-style messages.
 The sidebar is minimized by default for more workspace, and inline action buttons are used for efficiency.
+A "Change Advising Period" button in Advising Utilities allows users to switch periods at any time.

 ### Technical Implementations
 The application is built using Streamlit in Python 3.11.
 It utilizes Pandas for data manipulation, particularly with Excel files.
 Google Drive API is optionally integrated for cloud storage and synchronization.
 Email functionality is implemented using standard Python SMTP for Outlook/Office 365, supporting HTML email templates and per-major email rosters.
 The system supports multi-major data tracking, course eligibility checks, and persistent advising sessions.